pguse/ics4u-go/notes/arrays.md

 [4]int
 ```

 The type of array is composed of a number, representing its size, and a data type.
 The number indicates the size.
 In our example the elements are of type **int** and the array has 4 elements.
 Unlike other pieces of data, such as integers and floats, the size of an array is inherently part of its type.
-Here are a couple more examples of arrays."
+Here is another example of an array.

 ```go
 var cheeses = [5]string{"Cheddar", "Edam", "Gouda", "Havarti", "Mozzarella"}